ajdillhoff/personal-site/content/notes/divide_and_conquer_algorithms.md

 > "Whenever a recurrence is stated without an explicit base case, we assume that the recurrence is algorithmic." (<a href="#citeproc_bib_item_1">Cormen et al. 2022</a>).

 This assumption means that the algorithm is correct and terminates in finite time, so there must be a base case.
 The base case is less important for analysis than the recursive case.
+For example, your base case might work with 100 elements, and that would still be \\(\Theta(1)\\) because it is a constant.

 It is common to break up each subproblem uniformly, but it is not always the best way to do it.
 For example, an application such as matrix multiplication is typically broken up uniformly since there is no spatial or temporal relationship to consider.
 Algorithms for image processing, on the other hand, may have input values that are locally correlated, so it may be better to break up the input in a way that preserves this correlation.